18rway/dolphot/README.md

 ```
 export PATH=~/dolphot2.0/bin:$PATH
 ```
 Now you can begin to work with dolphot.
-The great advantage of dolphot is that you can run across many images simaultaneously, and dolphot will treat each image separately and give separate results.
+The great advantage of dolphot is that you can run across many images simultaneously, and dolphot will treat each image separately and give separate results.
 However, for this example, let us simply assume we are using a single calibrated(level 2) image.
 Adding images simply requires a tweak to the parameter file.
 Download images from: https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html
 Once you have your images downloaded, you must run the appropriate masking step, which masks pixels or converts them to a usable format for dolphot, depending on the detector.
 For this step, if one was working with a nircam image which we assume is in some directory on our computer, you would run:
 ```
 ls